 After graduating from the CIA with honors in 1993, Evans pursued his dream of cooking and traveling.
 He was sponsored by The Restaurant and Caterer’s Association of Queensland, Australia to move to Brisbane, Australia, for one year to participate in a cultural exchange program while working in five different restaurants.
 That led to his seeking other sponsorships that allowed him to work as a line cook and Chef de Cuisine for many top Brisbane restaurants, including the Green Papaya restaurant, which was voted Best Vietnamese Restaurant in Australia by Australian Gourmet Traveler magazine.
-While down under, Evans indulged his passion for travel by making Asian forays to such neighboring countries as Thailand, Japan, China, Vietnam and Hong Kong, where he explored their local food stalls and markets, eating extensively to develop his palate and taste memory.
+While down under, Evans indulged his passion for travel by taking forays to nearby locations, such as Thailand, Japan, China, Vietnam and Hong Kong.
+On these trips, he joyfully explored the local food stalls and markets, eating extensively to develop his palate and taste memory.
 At the end of seven years, Evans felt he had come to fully understand Australia’s food culture, with an additional focus on Asian cuisine.

-Earlier in his career, Chef Andrew’s culinary vision earned The Inn at Easton recognition from Food & Wine magazine, where the restaurant made the top 50 hotel restaurants list in both 2002 and 2003.
+Earlier in his career, Evans’ culinary vision earned The Inn at Easton recognition from Food & Wine magazine, where the restaurant made the top 50 hotel restaurants list in both 2002 and 2003.
 The Inn’s restaurant also received an excellent review from The Washington Post’s food critic Tom Sietsema and was named in the newspaper’s annual “Dining Guide” in 2003/2004/2005/2006/2007 with three stars and selected as an “editor’s pick.”
-Sietsema also nominated Chef Andrew Evans for the James Beard “Best Mid-Atlantic Chef” for 2004.
-Chef Andrew won the Mid-Atlantic Pork competition in 2003 and the Mid-Atlantic crab cake competition in 2007.
+Sietsema also nominated Evans for the James Beard “Best Mid-Atlantic Chef” for 2004.
+Evans won the Mid-Atlantic Pork competition in 2003 and the Mid-Atlantic Crab Cake competition in 2007.

-National Geographic Traveler Magazine featured the Inn in their “101 great food and travel experiences issue” and it has been featured in Southern Living and Travel & Leisure magazines, among others.
+National Geographic Traveler Magazine featured the Inn in their “101 great food and travel experiences issue,” and it was featured in Southern Living and Travel & Leisure magazines, among others.
 In February 2004, the editors of Southern Living selected the Inn at Easton as one of their 10 favorite romantic restaurants in America.
 The Washingtonian included the Inn in their 2006 top 100 list of restaurants for DC, Maryland and Virginia.
-In 2007, the Washingtonian ranked The Inn at Easton 16th out of the 100 of the best restaurants in DC, Maryland and Virginia.
-Evans was also featured on the cover of the Washingtonian for the 2007 issue of rising star chefs.
+In 2007, The Washingtonian ranked The Inn at Easton 16t out of the 100 of the best restaurants in DC, Maryland and Virginia.
+Evans was also featured on the cover of The Washingtonian for the 2007 issue of rising star chefs.
 His most celebrated review came from the late Johnny Apple, who featured the Inn’s restaurant in a full length article on the front page of the New York Times food section.